bradylove/jkl/README.md

 project management life improver

 Commands:
-  open         (limited) opens one or more projects edit         (not implemented) opens the jkl manifest for editing github       (not implemented) open the projects github page in the browser init         (not implemented) initializes the jkl config file
+  browser      open the projects page in the browser edit         opens the jkl manifest for editing goto         change the current directory of the current tmux pane to the project directory open         (limited) opens one or more projects init         (not implemented) initializes the jkl config file

 Run 'jkl COMMAND --help' for more information on a command.